Anne Perry Books in Order

 - A Century of British Mystery and Suspense, 2000 (author edited)

-- The World’s Finest Mystery and Crime Stories: First Annual Collection, 2000
+- The World’s Finest Mystery and Crime Stories, 2000

 - Unholy Orders: Mystery Stories with a Religious Twist, 2000